Short-term health insurance plans are coming back

 Is there anything about our healthcare system, especially the insurance market, that isn’t confusing?

-The Affordable Care Act (ACA) finally phased out most short-term health insurance plans last year, but the current administration wants to bring them back.
+The Affordable Care Act (ACA) finally phased out most short-term health insurance plans last year, but last week the current administration changed the rules to bring them back.

 The cost of health insurance is really expensive for anyone who doesn’t have an employer-provided plan or doesn’t qualify for a subsidy.
 Short-term health plans may offer a more affordable option.

 But what is short-term health insurance?
 Who does it benefit?
 When will these plans be available?
 And what about the ACA’s you-must-buy-a-qualified-health-plan-or-suffer-the-tax-consequences mandate?

 Here’s my attempt to make sense of the confusion.

 Short-term health plans aren’t new.
 Before the ACA, you could buy coverage in most states for 3 months, 6 months or up to 12 months (actually, 364 days).

 The ACA capped short-terms plans to 3 months.

 How do these plans differ from ACA-compliant health plans?

 - Unlike plans offered by the traditional health insurance companies, short-term plans are typically indemnity plans.
 There are no narrow networks (yay!) because they don’t contract with specific doctors or hospitals.